An Inviting Children’s Dental office in Gig Harbor, Washington

 It is unwise to leave any amount of decay on baby teeth.
 Decay can easily move to other baby teeth or even to permanent teeth.
 It can also cause pain and expensive orthodontic problems that could be avoided.
-We recommend carefully restoring all decayed teeth, baby and permanent to optimal health.
+We recommend carefully restoring all decayed teeth, both baby and permanent, to optimal health.

 Why Should My Child Have Fluoride?

-Fluoride is a naturally occurring element and has been shown to decrease the chance of getting cavities dramatically.
+Fluoride is a naturally occurring element and has been shown to decrease the chance of getting cavities drastically.
 Many of our adult patients who grew up with regular dental care and fluoride supplementation have few or no dental problems.

-When Should My Child Begin to Brush Their Teeth
+When Should My Child Begin to Brush Their Teeth?